jackson-pilgrim-hardin/FOWT_CoupledModel/README.md

 This code is written for the example of the IEA 15 MW RWT and the UMaine Volturn-US floater The enviornmental paramters are 50 GMM cluster centers for 1 year of data from the Celtic Sea PDA 1 lease site in the UK

-AerodynamicModule_Solver_Server -- This file creates the server that communicates between AQWA and the user code AqwaServerMgr -- Class for server
+AerodynamicModule_Solver_Server -- This file creates the server that communicates between AQWA and the user code.
+This file is made with irregular wave loading in mind, but is easily repurposed for the regular wave case
+AqwaServerMgr -- Class for server
 BEMT_Pitch.csv -- rated pitch values for IEA 15 MW RWT, used when bypassing ROSCO control BEMT_RotSpeed.csv -- rated rotor speed values for IEA 15 MW RWT, used when bypassing ROSCO control